Processor Functions

 Main Route: Between

-, and error pushed to theerror-topic
+input-topicandoutput-topic, and error pushed to theerror-topic -

 Validate Route: created by

-and messages pushed to thevalidate-topic
+validateEmitterand messages pushed to thevalidate-topic -

 Trim Route: created by

-and messages pushed to thetrim-topic
+trimEmitterand messages pushed to thetrim-topic